About the Program

 The University of Hartford Paralegal Program has some the most prestigious and knowledgeable attorneys in the nation.
 They are teaching paralegals exactly what they will need to prepare them for their careers.
 I could not have asked for a better quality of leadership and professionalism from any institution.
 I am so happy with the education that I received.
 I graduated and received my BA degree and what’s most important I got my dream job!

 The Paralegal Studies program is designed to meet the needs of the adult, part-time student.
 Students may take classes in the evening, on Saturdays, or combine the two.
 Paralegal courses are taught year-round.

-Students who enter a degree program may transfer legal specialty courses taken at prior institutions, based upon an evaluation by the program director.
-Courses will be accepted if they are from accredited colleges or universities in the United States and are similar in scope and content to the courses in the Paralegal Studies program.
+Students who enter a degree program may transfer legal specialty courses taken at prior institutions, based upon an evaluation by the Program Director.
+Courses will be accepted if they are from accredited colleges or universities in the United States, are from an ABA-approved paralegal program, and are similar in scope and content to the courses in the Paralegal Studies Program.

 The following limits apply to transfer credits of legal specialty courses toward the major or certificate: